russellgoodwin/asmart/README.md

 1) Protocol scores - where risk scores are configured for the in scope protocols.
 2) devicecount - The number of workloads in the environment under analsysis.
 This metric is used to calculate exposure scores.
-3) queryhours - This sets the delta time from now for traffic data queries.
+3) queryhours - This sets the delta time from current time for traffic data queries.
 168 hours is the default, and looks at 7 days of data.